-For a career that pays an average annual salary of $95,080 (Bureau of Labor Statistics May 2023)—much more than the average pay for all occupations at $65,470 (BLS May 2023)—this can be an enticing return on investment in a skill-based education.
+For a career that pays an average annual salary of $105,160 (Bureau of Labor Statistics May 2025)—much more than the average pay for all occupations at $69,770 (BLS May 2025)—this can be an enticing return on investment in a skill-based education.

 They may also choose to specialize in positron emission tomography (PET), computed tomography (CT), or nuclear cardiology.
 Due to the nature of the medical profession, NMTs may work evenings, weekends, and holidays.
-Seventy percent of NMTs work in hospitals (BLS 2024).
+Sixty-one percent of NMTs work in hospitals (BLS 2025).

-Finally, the Nuclear Medicine Technology Certification Board (NMTCB) reports that at least 30 US states require licensure for NMTs and offers a table of regional requirements, including exams, continuing education, and local certifying board contact information.
+Finally, the Nuclear Medicine Technology Certification Board (NMTCB) reports that at least 30 US states require licensure for NMTs and provides a table of regional requirements, including exam details, continuing education, and contact information for local certifying boards.
 Most states also accept NMTCB certification in place of the state licensure examination.

 Read on to discover how much money NMTs generally make and the steps to joining this high-paying profession, including the educational, experiential, and certification requirements.